 Memorable Manitobans: Harry Clare Pentland (1914-1978)

-Born on a farm near Justice on 17 October 1914, a town some ten miles north-east of Brandon, his father was a farmer, later a trucker, his mother a school teacher.
-The Pentland family, however, were not recent immigrants to Canada.
-Clare’s great-great-grandfather, an Ulster-Scot hand-loom weaver, emigrated to Canada from County Down, Ireland in 1821, settling first at Amherst Island, near Kingston, Ontario, where he practiced the dual vocations of farmer and weaver.
+Born near Justice on 17 October 1914, son of farmer Harry McVetie Pentland (?-?) and schoolteacher Mary Emma Fleming (?-?), his great-great-grandfather, an Ulster-Scot hand-loom weaver, emigrated to Canada from County Down, Ireland in 1821, settling first at Amherst Island, near Kingston, Ontario, where he practiced the dual vocations of farmer and weaver.
 His son, John, continued the agrarian-artisan tradition, becoming a carpenter.
 In 1843, the family moved to homestead in the Huron Tract, eight miles north of Goderich.

-Clare grew up in Brandon, graduating from the Brandon Collegiate in 1931 and the Brandon Normal School in 1933.
-This was followed by three years of teaching in small country school houses at Whirlpool, a soldier settlement area near Clear Lake, and at Erickson.
-He returned to university in 1936 and four years later, in 1940, graduated with a BA in Economics from Brandon College.
-While he attended university, he worked as an attendant at the Brandon Mental Hospital.
-It was also at the hospital that he met a young nurse Harriet Brook, who was later to become his wife.
+He grew up in Brandon, graduating from the Brandon Collegiate in 1931 and the Brandon Normal School in 1933.
+This was followed by three years of teaching at Whirlpool School and at Erickson.
+He returned to Brandon College in 1936 and four years later, he graduated with a BA in Economics.
+While he attended college, he worked as an attendant at the Brandon Mental Hospital.
+It was also at the hospital that he met a young nurse Harriet Lilian “Hattie” Brook (1915-2012), who was later to become his wife.
 The following summer found him working as a brakeman on the Canadian Pacific Railway running between Brandon and Broadview.

-The outbreak of war did not immediately interrupt Pentland’s renewed educational program.
-From 1940 to 1942, he attended the University of Oregon where he obtained his Master’s.
-Almost immediately after completing his thesis in the early summer of 1942, Pentland enlisted in the Army and while undergoing training in British Columbia married Harriet in the fall of 1942 in Vancouver.
-After officer training near Victoria and artillery training at Brandon and Brockville, he went overseas in February of 1944 where he was transferred to the infantry as an education officer.
+The outbreak of the Second World War did not immediately interrupt his renewed educational program.
+From 1940 to 1942, he attended the University of Oregon where he obtained an MA degree in Economics.
+Almost immediately after completing his thesis in the early summer of 1942, he enlisted in the Army and while undergoing training in British Columbia married Harriet on 30 November 1942 in Vancouver.
+After officer training near Victoria and artillery training at Brandon and Brockville, he went overseas in February 1944 where he was transferred to the infantry as an education officer.
 He returned to Canada and to university, this time in Toronto, in the spring of 1946, under the Veterans Assistance Program and by 1948 completed all the requirements but the thesis for his PhD.
 He lectured briefly at Toronto, from 1947 to 1949, before returning to his native province as Assistant Professor of Economics at the University of Manitoba in 1949.
 He remained at Manitoba for the remainder of his career.
 Finally, the thesis was presented and defended late in 1960 and the degree conferred in 1961.

-Unfortunately, this level of intellectual activity could not be maintained.
 Heart problems plagued the last ten years of his life, robbing him of his stamina, a terrible frustration for a man so dedicated to his teaching and his work.
-Yet despite this he shouldered a heavy administrative load in university affairs, as a member of Senate from 1963 to 1966 and again from 1969 to 1976, and as a member of the Board of Governors representing the Senate from 1973 to 1976.
+Yet despite this he shouldered a heavy administrative load in university affairs, as a member of Senate (1963-1966, 1969-1976) and as a member of the Board of Governors representing the Senate (1973-1976).
 He also served on numerous university and Faculty Association committees as well as continuing to teach, write and research.
-Two articles (published posthumously) and two reviews were the primary academic output of the 1970s before his premature death on 13 October 1978.

 This page was abstracted from the Introduction to Paul Phillips’ edition of Pentland’s Labour and Capital in Canada 1650-1860.